ll3N1GmAll/ATAT/README.txt

 Weak Cipher Findings in weak_ciphers.txt
 Expired Certificate Findings in expired_certs.txt
 SSL Certificate Details in ssl_certs.txt
+Masscan results also output to ~SSLScan_masscan_results.txt.
+This file contains all targets and discovered ports colon delimited one per line as above.
+SSLScan can be run automatically after running masscan to check for SSL issues on all discovered ports on every host in scope effortlessly.
 OUTPUT FILES APPEND DATA DUE TO THE NATURE OF THESE LOOPED OPERATIONS; THEREFORE, ALL OUTPUT FILES MUST BE DELETED OR CLEANED OUT PERIODICALLY TO GET RID OF PREVIOUS SCANS' RESULTS

 OPTION Masscan All TCP Ports:
 /root/ATAT/MSF_targets.txt
 This masscans all TCP ports for all targets at a reasonable rate (--rate 1000) Results output to screen and the ATAT folder in Open_Ports.txt.
+Masscan results also output to ~SSLScan_masscan_results.txt.
+This file contains all targets and discovered ports colon delimited one per line as follows:
+1.2.3.4:22
+1.2.3.4:8443
+1.3.4.5:990
+1.3.4.5:547
+SSLScan can be run automatically after running masscan to check for SSL issues on all discovered ports on every host in scope effortlessly.
 OUTPUT FILES APPEND DATA DUE TO THE NATURE OF THESE LOOPED OPERATIONS; THEREFORE, ALL OUTPUT FILES MUST BE DELETED OR CLEANED OUT PERIODICALLY TO GET RID OF PREVIOUS SCANS' RESULTS

 OPTION Dependency Checker: